Daniel-Tran3/CSE_151A_Project/README.md

 In Model 1, we were trying to figure out the best activation functions for our data and for our model’s goal.
 Model 1 had the goal of predicting the rental prices of apartments given all the details of the unit such as number of bathrooms, bedrooms, amenities, etc. After building our model we settled on the ReLU activation function as this provided the best results which isn’t surprising due to the linear relationship our data set has.
 From the fitted graphs of Model 1, we can see that our model does a great job at being fairly accurate.
 Our model doesn’t discriminate, rather it keeps predicted values at a fairly average point to prevent overfitting.
 Furthermore, the training set, being the foundation of our model's learning, showed a strong correlation between features and rental prices, validating our feature selection and engineering approach.
 The validation set, on the other hand, served as a critical test of the model's generalizability, confirming that our model can indeed predict unseen data points with commendable accuracy.
 This dual success lays a solid groundwork for our future investigations into more sophisticated models and techniques, aiming to refine our predictions and insights into the dynamics of rental pricing. <br>

 In Model 2, we took the results from Model 1 to predict the price of an apartment unit given all the features and amenities it has.
 Afterwards, we take our predicted price and compare it to the ground truth price to decide whether or not the listed price is fair or not.
 For our price prediction, we decided to declare that listed prices 30% over the predicted price is considered unfair.
 Our group wanted to choose an arbitrary point that was neither too high nor too low.
 We decided that 1.5x was too unrealistic as a minimum value and any point lower than 1.3x such as 1.1x would be too close to the actual fair values.
 From Model 2, we noticed that the predictions of fairness tended to fall under the “fair” category.
-We believe that this is because … <br>
+Our first guess was that this was because of the way that we selected our labels - in accordance with our original project description, we used our first model as a baseline for "fairness" and then classified the testing data we were given.
+This may have introduced difficulties in the classification, since our original model was designed to predict prices that were relatively close to the original dataset we were given.
+Our other guess, dependent on the results of model 3, was that the logistic classification neural network was simply ill-suited for the task we gave it, since it did not improve regardless of hyperparameter tuning - the accuracy never got much higher or lower than 0.74.
+If the SVM performed better, we would assume that the problem was simply that the issue lay in our logistic classification model, rather than our data.<br>

 In Model 3, we initially attempted to analyze which top 100 features most contribute the price to being classified as fair and unfair.
 However, we ran into multiple issues as our quantity of features was simply too much and too time consuming for pairplots and recursive feature elimination (RFE).
-We then decided to fit our features into an SVM and proceed with our data exploration that way.
+We then decided to fit sll of our features into our SVM and proceed that way.
 The linear kernel SVM had little to no error in its accuracy on both training and testing data, while the RBF kernel SVM required hyperparameter tuning to achieve similar results to the linear kernel SVM.
 Because our data had pretty defined linear relationships, it is clear as to why the linear kernel SVM didn’t struggle much with outputting a near perfect accuracy score.
-On the other hand, because RBF kernel SVMs thrive much better under non-linear data, that particular model required severe tuning of the gamma and regularization parameter to reach accuracy scores similar to its counterpart. <br>
+On the other hand, because RBF kernel SVMs thrive much better under non-linear data, that particular model required severe tuning of the gamma and regularization parameter to reach accuracy scores similar to its counterpart.
+Interestingly, thie SVM did not suffer the same classification issues as the hyperparameter-tuned logistic classification neural network, implying that the second hypothesis was correct - our logistic classification model must have had some underlying issues that caused it to perform poorly on our dataset.
+However, with limited time and limited experience with diagnosing issues with neural networks, we decided that we would leave the determining of the precise issues for the future, as discussed in our "Conclusion" section. <br>

 ### Conclusion

-#### - Context
+#### - Summary

-In attempting to predict the fairness of apartment rental prices, we developed three different models, where the first predicts rental prices, the second predicting price fairness (using logistic classification), and the third also predicting price fairness (but using SVM). <br>
+In attempting to predict the fairness of apartment rental prices, we developed three different models.
+The first predicts rental prices, given features such as area, number of bathrooms/bedrooms, and location.
+The second takes the predicted prices of the first model and assigns the original dataset's prices as either "fair" or "unfair" dependending on if they were within an acceptable margin of the predicted "fair" prices.
+It then used a logistic classification neural network to classify prices as fair or unfair given the same features as the first model, as well as price.
+The third model used the same setup as the second to determine fairness or unfairness, but used SVM instead of logistic classification to classify new data. <br>

-As our results showed, when using the first model to give us fair data points and comparing those to real-world prices, the SVM performs much better than logistic classification, even when using hyperparameter tuning for both.
+As demonstrated by our results, the first model proved to be exceedingly accurate at matching the data given by the original dataset, achieving high accuracy after hyperparameter tuning.
+The second model, unfortunately, was struck by problems that we ended up being unable to find within the timeframe we were given to work.
+These issues resulted in extremely poor classification of unfair values.
+Our third model, fortunately, proved to be much better at classifying the data, indicating that the problem was indeed with our second model and not with our data. <br>

 #### - For the Future

+Were we to have more time on this project, the most urgent issue that we'd like to explore is what caused our second model to fail where our third model succeeded.
+For instance, we could try adding more parameters to our hyperparameter tuning, such as adding more layers and using more complicated techniques. <br>

+Were we to redo this project with more time and more options for our data, we'd also like to consider bringing in additional data and coming up with newer, more professional ways of classifying "fairness" and "unfairness" - for example, having experts in the field, such as realtors, rate apartment prices beforehand. <br>

-Our project is a good start in laying the foundations for further exploration in market price predicition.
+Our project is a good start in laying the foundations for further exploration in market price prediction.
 We can further our research by attempting to integrating other advanced machine learning techniques such as Geospatial Analysis which employs geospatial models to account the proximity of each apartment to neigbouring amenities and facilities. <br>

-Further, given the time, we can also come up with a website that publishes our results on specific neighbourhoods so that potential renters would be able to access our data and analysis to make a better and more informed decision for their next apartment hunt.
+Further, given the time, we can also come up with a website that publishes our results on specific neighbourhoods so that potential renters would be able to access our data and analysis to make a better and more informed decision for their next apartment hunt. <br>

-Were we to redo this project with more time and the experience that we have now, we'd also like to consider bringing in additional data and coming up with newer, more professional ways of classifying "fairness" and "unfairness" - for example, having experts in the field, such as realtors, rate apartment prices beforehand.

 ### Collaboration